cora4/dashscope-sdk-python/README.md

 ## API Key Authentication

 The SDK uses API key for authentication.
-Please refer to [official documentation for alibabacloud china](https://www.alibabacloud.com/help/en/model-studio/) and [official documentation for alibabacloud international](https://www.alibabacloud.com/help/en/model-studio/) regarding how to obtain your api-key.
+Please refer to official documentation for alibaba china (https://www.alibabacloud.com/help/en/model-studio/) and official documentation for alibaba international (https://www.alibabacloud.com/help/en/model-studio/) regarding how to obtain your api-key.

 ### Using the API Key